AdamSwenson/biz-ethics-docs/lectures/Big data Background.md

 Following these steps produces a list of who is present.
 Assuming I don't have infinite students[^fn14], this is an algorithm.

 If wanted a computer to do this, we'd (of course) write it in python.
-It might look something like (lines starting with '#' or enclosed between triple quotes """this is a comment""" are comments for humans to understand what's going on and not part of the instructions the computer follows):
+It might look something like  the following (lines starting with '#' or enclosed between triple quotes """this is a comment""" are comments for humans to understand what's going on and not part of the instructions the computer follows):

 	def take_attendance(list_of_students):